Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 💡

 Build pipes one step at a time.
-Run the first command alone to see its output, then add | next_command and run again.
-This makes it easy to debug when something does not work as expected.
+Run the first command alone to see its output.
+Then add | next_command and run again.
+Keep adding one step at a time.
+This is how experts debug pipes.

-04 grep — search text
+06 grep — search for patterns in text

 bash